 Pacific Whale Foundation scientists established the first and now longest-running humpback whale photo-identification project in the South Pacific.
 Today, our Southern Hemisphere Humpback Whale Catalogue is the largest curated database of photo-identified humpback whales in East Australia, greatly adding to scientific understanding of the population’s ecology and life history traits.

 Every whale has its own unique features, including the overall shape of the flukes (or tail), trailing edges, acquired scars, and natural pigmentation.
 These characteristics can be identified in photos and compared with other sightings to match and track individual whales.
 Photo-identification serves as a non-invasive way to gather information on the life histories of whales, including approximate age and migratory movements.

 Our researchers have collected detailed life histories of over 6,000 whales that visit Hervey Bay between July to October.
 You can contribute to our research as a citizen-scientist by donating your humpback whale fluke photos.
-If your photo is included in our catalogue, you’ll be notified of any re-sightings that occur.

 For more information on photo donations, click here.